compspec/jobspec/README.md

 #### Why not rely on Flux internals?

+If we lived in a universe of just flux, sure we wouldn't need this.
+But the world is more than Flux, and we want to extend our Jobspec to that world.
-We want a Jobspec to be able to handle a transformation of some logic (the above) into an execution that might not involve flux at all.
-It could be another workload manager (e.g., Slurm) or it could be a service that submits to some cloud batch API.
+So we want a Jobspec to be able to handle a transformation of some logic (the above) into an execution that might not involve flux at all.
+It could be another workload manager (e.g., Slurm), Kubernetes, or it could be a service that submits to some cloud batch API.

 #### What are all the steps allowed?